jolespin/veba/walkthroughs/end-to-end_metagenomics.md

 **⚠️Notes:**

-1) If you have a lot of samples and a lot of contigs then use the --skip_maxbin2 flag because it takes MUCH longer to run.
-For the Plastisphere it was going to take 40 hours per MaxBin2 run (there are 2 MaxBin2 runs) per iteration.
-Metabat2 and CONCOCT can do the heavy lifting much faster and often with better results so it's recommended to skip MaxBin2 for larger datasets.
+1) If you have a lot of samples and a lot of contigs then use the `--skip_maxbin2` flag because it takes MUCH longer to run.
+For the *Plastisphere* it was going to take 40 hours per `MaxBin2` run (there are 2 `MaxBin2` runs) per iteration.  `Metabat2` and `CONCOCT` can do the heavy lifting much faster and often with better results so it's recommended to skip `MaxBin2` for larger datasets.

-2) The penultimate step [step-number]__cpr_adjustment] is the most memory intensive stage as this uses GTDB-Tk to identify CPR bacteria.
-Please refer to the FAQ on approaches to properly allocate resources.
+2) The penultimate step `step-number]__cpr_adjustment]` is the most memory intensive stage as this uses `GTDB-Tk` to identify CPR bacteria.
+Approaches to properly allocate resources are explained in FAQ.

-Please refer to [FAQ](https://github.com/jolespin/veba/blob/main/src/README.md) for more details.
+Please refer to [FAQ](https://github.com/jolespin/veba/blob/main/FAQ.md) for more details.
 In particular, refer to items: 15, 18, 20, and 21.

 **Conda Environment:** `conda activate VEBA-binning-prokaryotic_env`